top of page

 What do we mean by "sending palancas"?

 To "do palancas" is to offer prayers and sacrifices.
 A palanca takes place in each one’s personal inner life.
-All cursillistas can offer palance in the form of the prayer vigil happening while the weekend is in progress, or by helping out in the kitchen and servig God and strengthening community in this form.
+All cursillistas can offer palance in the form of the prayer vigil happening while the weekend is in progress, or by helping out in the kitchen and serving God and strengthening community in this form.

 Since Cursillo movements and Cursillo families are all over the world, we pray for each movement and for the success of their weekends.
 We usually send and receive "international palanca" from other movements either within Canada or from all over the world.
 These are letters of greetings, encouragements and prayer.